 19. What about gratuities?

 Tip for service is expected.
-End of trip gratuities are pooled by the Delegates for our 4 hosts.
+End of trip gratuities are pooled by the Delegates for our hosts.
 Your tip to those who served you during your time is dependent on the service and your call.
-We pool the tips in envelopes for presentation when appropriate.
+We collect the tip anonymously, no exceptions and pool them in individual envelopes for presentation at the celebration dinner last night of the structured portion of the trip.
+This is called the “night of the envelope” and very important to the host and families living on the margin.
+BE GENEROUS!

 20. What’s the food like?

 Its great!
 Tropical meats and potato but with rice and beans.
 Cubans barely like black pepper let alone hot pepper so the food is somewhat spicy but not spicy hot.
-If Jeff is with your group, he has some dynamite spots that are off the radar and great food and prices.
-He is a Executive Chef.
+If Jeff is with your group, he is an Executive Chef Farmer and has some dynamite spots that are off the radar with great food and prices.

 21. Should I worry about the water?

 YES.
 The infrastructure is shot.
-You invested in a trip to enjoy, use bottled water to brush your teeth and drink.
+You invested in a trip to enjoy Cuba, use bottled water to brush your teeth and drink and you will.
+It will not be a problem if you are careful.

 22. What if I fall ill?